-It is looking like we will not be holding our H.O.T.
-Cyclists 100K in July this year.
-It will most likely be a fall event.
-Stay tuned, because we will have another great event!Read More
+It is looking like we will not be holding any rides in 2017.
+Check back here and in our Facebook group for more info, because we will have another great event!Read More

 “Great inaugural event.”